 To make the cookies

-- In a stand mixer, or using an electric hand mixer, beat together the softened butter, sugar and vanilla extract until light and creamy
+- Using a stand or hand mixer, cream together the butter, sugar and vanilla extract until light and fluffy in texture.

-- Add the dry ingredients to the wet in ingredients in three stages, beating on a low speed after each addition.
-Only beat until you can see no more dry flour, then stop.
-Over-mixing can lead to tough cookies**Tip: If you are using a stand mixer, you can do this step with the machine.
+- Gradually add the dry ingredients to the creamed butter mixture in three additions, mixing just until no dry flour remains.
+Do not overmix.**Tip: If you are using a stand mixer, you can do this step with the machine.
 If you are using an electric hand mixer, rather mix the flour in by hand.
-The dough will get quite stiff and you might put too much strain on your hand mixer
+The dough will get quite stiff and you might put too much strain on your hand mixer.

 To insert the skewers

-- Try to keep the skewer horizontal as you push, otherwise you might accidentally push the sharp end through the surface of the cookie
+- Try to keep the skewer as horizontal as possible as you push it in.
+This prevents accidentally poking it through the top surface.

 How to space the cookies on the baking tray

-- To save space on your baking tray, place the cookies in the below pattern
+- To save space on your baking tray, place the cookies in the pattern shown on this picture.

 Bake the cookies